hadilq/mfft-bench/PLAN.md

 arithmetic -- so this matters most at small `n` and large width, which is precisely the regime `mfft-rec` targets.

-### 7. Prior-art section in the README
+### 7. Prior-art section in the README -- DONE

 Set out plainly which parts are classical and which are the post's, with
 citations: Cooley-Tukey, Gentleman-Sande, Schonhage-Strassen, Nussbaumer for the transform machinery; the post for the matrix framing and the `H_{s,k}` recursion.
-Cheap, and it is the right answer to the question above.
+Ozaki line cited as the closest GPU competitor (item 9).
+Also refreshed the GPU results table with faithful-rounding numbers.

 ### 8. Scaling study